Keep your pets safe during storm season

 Distractions

 Completing normal, everyday activities will show your pet that there is no reason to be fearful.
 This is also a great time for some extra bonding activities like learning a new trick.
 You can even distract them with their favourite toys or treats so they relate storms with play time and yummy snacks.
-Enrichment like a Stylish Hound Hercules stuffed with your pets favourite Big Dog BARF flavour is a great way to keep your pet distracted and associate storms with positivity.
+Enrichment toys stuffed with your pet's favourite Big Dog raw flavour is a great way to keep your pet distracted and associate storms with positivity.

 Tools to help reduce stress